sankar5302k/Marinescope_AI/README.md

 # Server 2 - Python preprocessor Backend
 - This preprocessor server is to Cleans, validates, and processes heterogeneous data (CSV, NetCDF, sensor stream).
 - Metadata-based clustering for efficient organization and retrieval.
-- This preprocessor server in implemented in core python ML library which is Pytorch and the logic is impplemented using ARIMA MODEL, ARIMA MODEL, Time series.
 ``` Setup and Run
 cd python-preprocessor-backend
 python preprocessor_server.py